Aliases for MMP24 Gene

 GeneCards Summary for MMP24 Gene

 MMP24 (Matrix Metallopeptidase 24) is a Protein Coding gene.
 Among its related pathways are Matrix Metalloproteinases and Degradation of the extracellular matrix.
-GO annotations related to this gene include calcium ion binding and metallopeptidase activity.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and metallopeptidase activity.
 An important paralog of this gene is MMP16.

 UniProtKB/Swiss-Prot for MMP24 Gene

 Metalloprotease that mediates cleavage of N-cadherin (CDH2) and acts as a regulator of neuro-immune interactions and neural stem cell quiescence.
 Involved in cell-cell interactions between nociceptive neurites and mast cells, possibly by mediating cleavage of CDH2, thereby acting as a mediator of peripheral thermal nociception and inflammatory hyperalgesia.
 Key regulator of neural stem cells quiescence by mediating cleavage of CDH2, affecting CDH2-mediated anchorage of neural stem cells to ependymocytes in the adult subependymal zone, leading to modulate their quiescence.
 May play a role in axonal growth.
 Able to activate progelatinase A. May also be a proteoglycanase involved in degradation of proteoglycans, such as dermatan sulfate and chondroitin sulfate proteoglycans.
 Cleaves partially fibronectin, but not collagen type I, nor laminin (By similarity).

 Matrix metalloproteases (matrix metalloproteinase, MMPs), also called matrixins, are zinc-dependent endopeptidases and the major proteases in ECM degradation.
 MMPs are capable of degrading several extracellular molecules and a number of bioactive molecules.